toxidity-18/JAVASCRIPT-NODE.JS-JSON-FULL-COURSE/README.md

 3 ) Meaning of variable a container which stores information or a value for later retrieval .

-4 ) Computer whole container ship
+4 ) Computer whole container/containment  ship .

     Variable - metal container for loading cargo - assignment expression .

     Each container has a label/variable - lookup expression .

     Importance of look up expression - to find the container with the label we want .

 ### Rule of naming variables
 5 ) The following make up the rule of namimg any variable .

    -Always start with "LOWERCASE LETTERS"

    -Make use of camel case (first letter of each word is uppercase) .
 NB :Dont snake cae hem .